Main

 CoC certification Mitsui Bussan Forest (Mitsui subsidiary, License Code SGSJP-W088)/approximately 40,000 m3/year (sells timber and other products produce from mostly Mitsui's Forests)

-Acquisition of Environment-Related Certification in Food Business
+Acquisition of Environment-Related Certifications in Food Business

 Please scroll horizontally to look at table below.